javascript-tutorial/ko.javascript.info/5-network/11-websocket/article.md

 [iframe src="chat" height="100" zip]

-You can also download it (upper-right button in the iframe) and run locally.
+You can also download it (upper-right button in the iframe) and run it locally.
 Just don't forget to install [Node.js](https://nodejs.org/en/) and `npm install ws` before running.

 ## Summary